 approximately twice as large as the sensitivity to

+changes in housing wealth.
 The potential wealth effect is shown in Table 8.

 The monetary value of the housing stock over